dblock/slack-gamebot2/README.md

 #### gamebot set elo [number]

-Set and resets the base elo for new seasons.
-Default is 0.
+Set and reset the base elo for new seasons.
+The default is 0.

 ```
 gamebot set elo 1000